About the Kabbalah Society

 The hallmark of the teaching is an integrated metaphysical scheme of four Worlds called Jacob’s Ladder.
 The primordial Tree of Life is the blueprint and key for understanding universal laws that govern Existence and our individual part in it.

-Z’ev ben Shimon Halevi wrote over 18 books on Kabbalah which have been translated to 17 languages.
-He was also teaching groups and running workshops worldwide for over 40 years.
+Z’ev ben Shimon Halevi wrote over 17 books on Kabbalah which have been translated to 16 languages.
+He also taught groups and held workshops worldwide for over 40 years.
 Many of these events were recorded.
 It is our intention to collect all available files into our archive so that people can experience Halevi’s personal style of teaching and insights.
 Over time, these files will be added to the audio and video menus on this website.

 The Kabbalah Society is the publisher of the revised editions of Halevi’s books, which are now available as hardback, softback and Kindle editions.
 Other publications on this website include video and audio recordings of Halevi’s lectures and workshops as well as study articles by various members of the school.